econia-labs/inbox/README.md

 # Inbox - The simplest Aptos backend

+> :warning: THIS PROJECT IS NOT ACTIVELY MAINTAINED :warning:

 Inbox is a simple backend server that automatically creates a REST API for your contract using your events.